GrandUnifiedTheoryOfEverything/gutoe/docs/README_MODULAR.md

-y and # Theory of Everything - Modular API
+# Theory of Everything - Modular API

 This repository contains a modular API for interacting with the Theory of Everything, providing both human-friendly interfaces and advanced tools for AI agents.